RobRendell/gTove/README.md

 * Support Fog of War on hexagonal grids
     * Hexagonal fog of war shaders
     * Hexagonal fog of war mouse clicks/elastic drag
+* Dice enhancements:
+    * Roll in a floating dice tray, rather than on the tabletop.
+Tray is visible when dice bag is.
+    * Ability for players to customise the colour of "their" dice.
+    * Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
+    * Ability to hold (pin) some dice and reroll the rest (die context menu?)
+    * Ability to customise dice faces (text, or uploaded image)
+    * For games with complex dice pool mechanics, some way to save set-up pools for later re-use
 * Detect images which were uploaded manually into Drive, and warn user they can't do that.
 * Do a pass through reducers, enforcing action.fromPeerId === undefined for most (make a localReducer() wrapper?)
 * Try to re-establish WebRTC after sleeping?
 Handler for onError?